 I'm always hoping that ethical bloggers and fashion bloggers will want to write about Dunitz & Company.
 So when they do, I'm thrilled for the attention.
 If they focus on the good looks of our fair trade jewelry, I couldn't be happier.
 If they hone in on our upstanding ethics, yeah - awesome!
 Write about both, now that's the best.

 I meet the (mostly) women that write about Dunitz & Company various ways.
 Often it's through networking on Instagram.
-So it's not unusual that recently on this very social network, I met Kristen Gilbride of Moral Women Blog.
+So it's not unusual that recently on this very social network, I met Kristen Gilbride of Purposeful Fits.
 She's one impressive woman, currently working on her masters degree at Rutgers University.
 She recently wrote about Dunitz & Company on her blog.

 And then, this got me thinking.
 How fun would it be to interview her?
 With so many people always looking for the latest cheapest new blouse or shoes or necklace, what makes a 20-something feel otherwise?
 Lucky me.
 Kristen loved the idea of us reversing roles.
 Now I've been able to learn more about her and what makes her tick.
 Here's what she shared with me.

 NANCY: I'm so impressed when I see someone your age advocating for change.
 Was there a pivotal life experience that encouraged you to educate others about sustainability and environmental issues?
 Can you tell me about that?